justinmeiners/justinmeiners.github.io/README.md

 Throughout my career I have worked in many different areas of software including mobile, web, computer graphics, and cryptocurrency.
 I also have a Master's degree in math where I studied topology.
+I am currently a Software Engineer at [Apple](https://www.apple.com/), but I do not write about my employer's business.
 If you are interested in my professional experience, see my [CV](files/cv.pdf).
-I am currently an AR/VR Software Engineer at [Apple](https://www.apple.com/), but I do not write about my employer's business.

 ## Projects